 4322.
 INTERNATIONAL FINANCIAL RELATIONS (3-0) 3 hours credit - The nature and instruments of international payments.
 International financial institutions and arrangements.
-Also listed as FINA 4322; only one of these may be counted for credit.
 Prerequisite: three hours of economics beyond ECON 2305 and 2306.

-INTRODUCTION TO MATHEMATICAL ECONOMICS (3-0) 3 hours credit - Designed to expose certain basic mathematical concepts and methods to the students and to relate these mathematical techniques to the various types of economic analysis.
+4323.
+INTRODUCTION TÓ MATHEMATICAL ECONOMICS (3-0) 3 hours credit - Designed to expose certain basic mathematical concepts and methods to the students and to relate these mathematical techniques to the various types of economic analysis.
 The mathematical methods used in static and comparative-static analysis, optimization problems, and simple dynamic analysis.
 Prerequisites: MATH 1316, ECON 3303 or 3312, and 3310.

 4324.
-MONETARY AND FISCAL POLICY (3-0) 3 hours credit - The effects of money on production and national income; quantity and commodity theories of money; various theories of interest rates; instruments and policies of Federal Reserve monetary action, proposals for monetary reform.
+MONETARY AND FISCAL POLICY (3-0) 3 hours credit - The effects of money on production and national income; quantity and commodity theories of money; various theories of interest rates; instruments and policies of Federal Reserve monetary action; proposals for monetary reform.
 Central bank systems.
 Prerequisites: ECON 2306, three hours of advanced economics, and junior standing or consent of instructor.

+4325.
 ECONOMIC FLUCTUATIONS AND FORECASTING (3-0) 3 hours credit - The phenomenon of economic fluctuations.
 Historical and theoretical points of view; the significance of Gross National Product calculations and their implication for levels of business activity.
-Prerequisites: ECON 2305, three hours of advanced economics, and junior standing or consent of instructor.
+Prerequisites: ECON 2305, three hours of advanced economics, and junior standing or consent of instructor. \$10 computer fee.